 In children with myotonia congenita, there is delayed relaxation after muscle contraction, which can cause muscle stiffness.
 Parents may notice weakness or clumsiness in their children, as well as stiffness.
 The hands, legs, and eyelids become very stiff because of an inability to relax the muscles.
 Symptoms of myotonia lessen with age but do not disappear, and they are most noticeable after a period of rest.
 Unlike some other muscle disorders, myotonia congenita does not cause the muscles to become weak and waste away (atrophy).
 Instead, affected children typically have enlarged muscles.
 The increased muscle bulk gives them an "athletic" appearance.

 The symptoms of Thomsen disease begin in infancy or early childhood and first affect the upper limbs and face, whereas in Becker disease they begin later in childhood and first affect the lower limbs.
 Muscle enlargement is more noticeable in Becker disease.

 The diagnosis of myotonia congenita is suspected from the child’s characteristic appearance, inability to relax the grip of the hand rapidly after closing the hand, and prolonged contraction after the doctor taps a muscle.

-Doctors sometimes give drugs to relieve muscle stiffness and cramping.
-However, the drugs are of limited effectiveness and often cause undesirable side effects.
-Regular exercise may be beneficial.
+Doctors sometimes give medications to relieve muscle stiffness and cramping.
+Of the medications used, mexiletine has the most evidence of being helpful, but other medications include lamotrigine, carbamazepine, and phenytoin.
+However, these medications are of limited effectiveness and often cause undesirable side effects.

 People with myotonia congenita have a normal life expectancy.

-The following is an English-language resource that may be useful.
+The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.